 However, all applicants to Cambridge who receive an academic offer in January (whether or not they indicated an interest in their SAQ/COPA) will be asked if they wish to apply for a Choral Award, and there is no disadvantage to declaring an interest at this later stage.

 No Choral Award applications can be made or will be considered before the academic assessment of applicants has been completed.

-Applicants wishing to be considered for an Award should complete and submit the Choral Award application form for receipt by 15 February 2013.
-Some Colleges may use an earlier deadline - please see College websites for details.
+Applicants wishing to be considered for an Award should complete and submit the Choral Award application form for receipt by 15 February 2015.
 Late applications will not be considered.